klumba12/floodfill/README.md

 # Solution

-Was tested under Visual Studio 2017
+Was tested under Visual Studio 2017.

-Originally solution was build under Visual Studio Code(VSC) To run tests in VSC you need to do next steps:
+Originally solution was build under Visual Studio Code(VSC).
+To run tests in VSC you need to do next steps:
 * open source code folder
 * open terminal `ctrl+~`